StefLLL/Case-Inverter-for-Chrome/README.md

 **How to install the extension:**

+Download the files of this extension.

-Go to the Extensions page by entering chrome://extensions in a new tab.
+Go to the Extensions page by entering chrome://extensions in a new Chrome tab.

 Enable Developer Mode by clicking the toggle switch next to Developer mode.